On the security relevance of weights in deep learning: Empirical Evaluation

 \subsection{Shift Attack}

-The shift attack (cf.\ \cref{sec:shift-attack}) gives more fine-grained control over the network that the victim trains.
+The shift attack gives more fine-grained control over the network that the victim trains.
 For fully connected networks, the shift parameter is equivalent to the number of active neurons in the network.
-We depict our results with a shift parameter of 4 and 8 on MNIST and Fashion-MNIST in \cref{fig::shiftDense}.
-Both decrease the accuracy significantly but without making the network fail completely.
+Our experiments show that a umber of 10 (MNIST)/ 12 (Fashion MNIST) neurons suffices to learn the task with unchanged accuracy.
+We thus depict our results with a shift parameter of 4 and 8 on Fashion-MNIST in Figure~\ref{fig::shiftDense}.
+The accuracy is decreased significantly but the network does not fail completely.

-As expected, as the shift decreases and less neurons are available to the network, the networks' performance decreases as well.
+As expected, as the shift decreases and less neurons are available to the network, the networks' performance decreases.
 On Fashion-MNIST, we observe an increase in training time of around $50$ epochs.
 This is less clear for MNIST, where several networks are failing, and achieve their best (random guess) accuracy in epoch one.
-We observe that on these two datasets, a shift parameter greater than 12 does not decrease the accuracy.
-For smaller shifts, the networks obtain a lower accuracy after the same or a longer training time.
+The plots for MNIST can be found in the appendix.

-We additionally depict the results on convolutional networks on the CIFAR10 dataset in \cref{fig::shiftConv}.
+We additionally depict the results on convolutional networks on the CIFAR10 dataset in Figure~\ref{fig::shiftConv}.
 We once again apply a shift of either four or eight and set the number of filters this shift is applied to to either one or sixteen.
 As for the fully connected networks, we observe a strong decrease in accuracy.
 We observe that most networks fail for a shift of four, independently of the number of filters that are affected.
-With a shift of eight, the networks obtain an average accuracy around 43\% if one filter is affected and around 50\% if the number of filters is increased to 16.
+With a shift of eight, the networks obtain on average an accuracy around 43\% if one filter is affected and around 50\% if the number of filters is increased to 16.
 In contrast to the previous attacks on dense networks, we mostly observe a decrease in training time.
 An exception to this is a shift of four applied to sixteen filters, where the training time is either very short or rather long.
+Further experiments concerning the inference of learning rate, optimizer and initializer are in the appendix.